gosystemsgmbh/RI_Framework/README.md

   - [ ] Conceptional documentation
   - [ ] Cleanup artifacts
 - [ ] Cleanup
-  - [ ] Check whether nested types really need to be nested
   - [ ] Exception throwing
     - [ ] Always use parameter names for argument exceptions
     - [ ] Always provide message or at least parameter name (for argument exceptions only)
-  - [ ] Moving all randomizer stuff into Utilities.Randomizing
-  - [ ] Check all usage of StringComparison and StringComparer
+  - [ ] Check all usage of StringComparison
-  - [ ] Check usage of ServiceLocator
-  - [ ] Make all enums serializable
-  - [ ] Make all exceptions serializable
-  - [ ] Check usage of IDisposable
-  - [ ] Do all events use proper event handler and event args?
   - [ ] TODOs
 - [ ] Testing
   - [ ] Remove test projects from ReSharper exclusion